alexgrigoras/distributed_sum/README.md

 # Distributed sum

 ## Description
-Distributed application of computing the sum of a matri:
+Distributed application of computing the sum of a matrix:
 - Start with one root process (p0) and a matrix of integers of dimension m lines by n columns.
 - The matrix is dynamically generated using random numbers.
 - The m and n parameters are provided as program arguments.